The stock market has had circuit breakers—temporary trading

 Markets are fundamentally human, and therefore fueled by human emotions, including anxiety and fear.
 When such emotions get excessive, market-wide circuit breakers can come into play.
 These mechanisms serve as a brief “time-out” for investors and traders to step back and get a grip.

-What are circuit breakers and how do circuit breakers work?
+What are stock market circuit breakers and how do circuit breakers work?
 Those are just a couple of important questions for investors.
 Read up on a few basics.

 Circuit breakers are temporary trading halts imposed by stock exchanges such as the Nasdaq and New York Stock Exchange (NYSE) if a market benchmark, such as the S&P 500 Index (SPX), declines by 7% or more.
-U.S. equity and options exchanges apply these coordinated cross-market halts “if a severe market price decline reaches levels that may exhaust market liquidity,” as NYSE noted on its website.
+U.S. equity and options exchanges apply these coordinated cross-market halts “if a severe market price decline reaches levels that may exhaust market liquidity,” according to the NYSE website.

 “The primary function of circuit breakers is to slow momentum and let things ‘cool off’ for a moment,” said JJ Kinahan, chief market strategist at TD Ameritrade.